gaps-closure/gaps-closure.github.io/docs/C/03-03-01-conflict-analyzer.md

-## Phase 2 CLOSURE conflict analyzer based on minizinc constraint solver **XXX: Review: Rob, PSU** {#conflict-analyzer}
+## Phase 2 CLOSURE Conflict Analyzer Based on MiniZinc Constraint Solver **XXX: Review: Rob, PSU** {#conflict-analyzer}

 The role of the conflict analyzer is to evaluate a user annotated program and decide if the annotated program respects the allowable information flows specified in the annotations.
 As input, the conflict analyzer requires the user annottated C source code.
-Based on this, if it is properly annotated and a partition is possible it will provide an assingment for every global variable and function to an enclave (topology.json).
+Based on this, if it is properly annotated and a partition is possible it will provide an assignment for every global variable and function to an enclave (topology.json).
 If the conflict analyzer detects a conflict, it produces a report guiding users to problematic program points that may need to be refactored or additional annotations applied.

 The conflict analyzer uses a constraint solver called [MiniZinc @minizinc_handbook ](https://www.minizinc.org/doc-2.5.5/en/index.html)  to perform program analysis and determine a correct-by-construction partition that satifies the constraints